 The last of the millennium goals is measured by 16 different indicators.
 Eight of the indicators measure the amount of official development assistance (ODA) and debt relief the country receives, while four relate to market access.
 These eight indicators are collected internationally.
 One indicator is access to medical drugs.
-The last three relate to phone lines/internet.
+The last three relate to phone lines/internet and is in Zambia collected by the Ministry of Communications and Transport.